jdgregson/htoptty/README.md

-# htoptty: Run htop on a TTY
+# htoptty: run htop on a TTY

 `htoptty` is a small script to run htop on a TTY, such as `/dev/tty7`.
 This can be useful when you have a display connected to a device and want to securely run